-Moreover, the cost of 2 tickets to the theater (best available seats) is €40.
+Moreover, the cost of two tickets to the theater (best available seats) is €40.

 Cost of Living in Portugal

-Average monthly cost of living for a family of four is estimated at: €2,833
+The average monthly cost of living for a family of four is estimated at €2,833

-Average monthly cost of living for a single person is estimated at: €1,423
+The average monthly cost of living for a single person is estimated at €1,423

 Cost of Accommodation in Portugal